Pleasant View School for the Arts

 Pleasant View School for the Arts, frequently referred to as PVSA or simply PV, was a co-educational public magnet school dedicated to the arts in the Plain Local School District in Canton, Ohio.
 Students from the district's 5 elementary schools were invited to "identify" for the school in the 3rd grade.
-This "identification" process had students demonstrate their abilities in the four designated Arts: Dance, Music, Drama, and Visual Art.
-The school accepted an average of 80 students per year, and spanned the 4th-8th grade, though it was technically identified as a middle school.
+This identification process had students demonstrate their abilities in the four designated Arts: Dance, Music, Drama, and Visual Art.
+The school accepted an average of 80 students per year, spanning the 4th–8th grade, though it was technically identified as a middle school.

 Kaleidoscope

 Kaleidoscope was the school's gifted education program.
-It accepted an initial class of about 15 students per year, based on district-wide scores on the California Achievement Test.
-The program would accept 2-3 more students per year, based on test scores and vacancies.
+It accepted an initial class of about 15 students per year, based on district-wide scores on the California Achievement Test, admitting 2–3 more students per year as vacancies allowed.
 Students accepted were in the 99th percentile of test takers.

 Closing

-When the district restructured in 2006, Pleasant View officially closed its doors.
-The district claims to be integrating the programs offered through PV into the new middle schools, Glenwood and Oakwood.
+When the district restructured in 2006, Pleasant View School for the Arts was closed.
+The district claims to be integrating the programs offered at PVSA into the new middle schools, Glenwood and Oakwood.

-The building, which was in notorious disrepair during its later years, was bulldozed in 2007, and the former location, 3000 Columbus Ave. is now an empty lot.
+The building, which was in notorious disrepair during its later years, was bulldozed in 2007, and the former location, 3000 Columbus Ave., is now an empty lot.